-Here are a few metrics you may want to use depending on your business’s focus:
+Here are a few metrics you may want to use:

 Chances are, your ultimate goal is to generate sales and revenue with your newsletter campaign.
 If that’s the case, you’ll want to focus on conversions rather than email opens or clicks.

-Within your email tracking tool, you can regularly check in on your campaign numbers.
-As you find out that certain types of copy and design perform better than others for your particular goals, you can optimize all future messages accordingly.
+With your email tracking tool, you can check your campaign numbers.
+As you learn which types of copy and design perform better than others, you can optimize future messages.

 Maintain Your Newsletter Campaigns Over Time

 Another way to maintain your newsletter is by trimming contacts from your list who haven’t recently engaged with your messages.
-By scheduling a list cleaning once or twice a year, you’ll know that your emails are only going to engaged contacts, lowering the likelihood of ending up with inactive addresses on your list.
+By scheduling a list cleaning once or twice a year, your emails will be sent to a curated list of interested contacts who are more likely to have active addresses.

 Once you add these seven best practices to your newsletter strategy, you’ll be able to plan and map your weekly or monthly newsletter campaign and get started.

 Here’s an idea of what your completed campaign map will look like:

 If you have an Ontraport account, you can find a templated version of this campaign called “Newsletter signup, confirmation and delivery” and fill in each step.
 It’s that simple, and we’re always here if you need help with your email newsletter campaign!